 "In one section of the exhibit they have a video that they’ve created that includes 17 interviews that were done by Jan Wenner.
 You can hear the audio of him talking to Pete Townsend of The Who or Bob Dylan.
 Then they take you to the story to see how it appeared in print.
-I don’t how often Bob Dylan does an interview these days so I think it’s really interesting to hear him speaking way back when."
+I don’t know how often Bob Dylan does an interview these days so I think it’s really interesting to hear him speaking way back when."

-Rolling Stone's iconic covers over the years have became increasingly provocative.
+Rolling Stone's iconic covers over the years have become increasingly provocative.
 They're on display in the exhibit.
 "They're arranged in chronological order so you can see some of the early ones and how they've changed over the years and become very elaborate," Niesel says.

 Most notable: In 1993, Janet Jackson, topless with hands from behind covering her breasts.
 And back to 1980, a naked John Lennon curled around Yoko Ono – one of the last photos taken of Lennon before his death.

-Over the years, Rolling stone has become known for his album and concert reviews.
+Over the years, Rolling Stone has become known for his album and concert reviews.